wb14123/blog/jekyll/_posts/2023-12-29-Scala-Macro-Tutorial.markdown

 ### 5.5 Avoid Name Conflict

-When generating a new tree, we may generate some variables that have conflict names with the existing ones.
+When generating a new tree, we may generate some variables that have conflicting names with the existing ones.
 Use `c.freshName` to get a unique name to avoid the conflict.

 ### 5.6 Type Checked and Unchecked Tree

 There are two kinds of AST in Scala's internal compiler: type checked and unchecked.
 See more details in [this Stack Overflow answer](https://stackoverflow.com/questions/20936509/scala-macros-what-is-the-difference-between-typed-aka-typechecked-and-untyped).
 Some APIs can only accept either type checked or unchecked tree.
 And sometimes the compiler throws out weird errors if using the wrong type of tree.
-If that's the case, try to use `c.untypecheck` and `c.typecheck` to covert trees.
+If that's the case, try to use `c.untypecheck` and `c.typecheck` to convert trees.

 For example, here is some code that cannot be compiled: